-It just requires twenty four hours for plaque which is not removed from your teeth to make into calculus (tartar)!
+It just requires twenty-four hours for the plaque which is not removed from your teeth to make into calculus (tartar)!
 Routine home cleaning assists controlling plaque and tartar development, but those difficult to reach locations will usually require additional attention.

 Besides your periodontal cleaning and assessment, your visit will typically include:

 • Assessment of diagnostic x-rays (radiographs): important for recognition of decay, tumors, cysts, and bone tissue loss.
 X-rays additionally help figure out tooth and root position.

 • Examination of present restorations: inspect existing fillings, crowns, etc.

 • Assessment of enamel decay: examine all enamel areas for decay.

 • Oral cancer assessment: check out the face, throat, mouth, tongue, neck, cheek areas, and gum tissue for almost any indications of oral cancer.